-Implemented strategies to adapt National Academies' research products, programming, and outreach efforts to better reach online audiences during the Covid-19 pandemic.
-Created social media campaign strategies that clearly and concisely communicated the organization’s ability to provide the nation with scientific recommendations in a crisis by collaborating with senior leadership, policy experts, and leading academics.
-Developed agile strategic plans to meet the uncertainty of the coming year.
+Implemented strategies to adapt National Academies research products, programming, and outreach efforts to better reach online audiences during the Covid-19 pandemic.
+Created social media strategies that clearly and concisely communicated the organization’s ability to provide the nation with scientific recommendations in a crisis by collaborating with senior leadership, policy experts, and leading academics.

-Supervised a junior staff member’s work on organic social media content, campaigns, and event live coverage.
+Supervised a junior staff member’s work on organic social media content for the intuitional accounts and marketing content for over 700 events.
 Taught basic design skills, stakeholder management, project management, and marketing strategy to increase levels of independence.
 Adjusted content strategies to create space for the staff member to explore and further develop strengths.

 Freelance Designer & Marketer

 Led a marketing discovery process with clients in the medical and laboratory services fields to help define a target audience and customer personas for effective creative collateral.
 Designed visual identities that included logos, typographic treatments, brand colors, and layout standards.
 Developed the visual identity into branded deliverables such as business cards, websites, brochures, and social media posts.
 Maintained open communication with clients to develop design solutions targeted to their audience.

 Produced and curated social media content for SGIA, a nonprofit trade association for printers and printer suppliers representing many diverse specialties.
 Marketed the association’s annual trade show, community driven conferences, educational workshops, and membership program.
 Developed content that helped printers stay up to date with industry developments, build technical skills, and develop their businesses.

 Audience Development Research: Designed a survey of our audience segments to assess strategies for increasing post engagement and expanding our following.Managed an intern’s contribution to the project and supported learning about target audiences.